All articles

 The MCP server is live at mcp.testqala.com.
 It works with any MCP-compatible client over Streamable HTTP (/mcp) or SSE (/sse).

-It uses the same API key and permissions as the REST API — if you already have an API key, you're ready to go.
+It uses the same API key and permissions as the REST API.
+If you already have an API key, you're ready to go.
 MCP access is available on all plans that include API access.

 Full documentation: docs.testqala.com/mcp